Skip to main content

 tools.*

-Global object tools, allows access to built-in A-Parser functions (similar to templating engine tools $tools.*).
+Global object tools, allows access to built-in A-Parser functions (analogous to template toolkit tools $tools.*).

 note